Greek Chicken Burgers

 - Spread hummus all over the inside of the pita.

-- Stuff each pita half with the chicken burger, lettuce, cucumber and tomato.
+- Stuff each pita with the chicken burger, lettuce, cucumber and tomato.
 Drizzle tzatziki sauce on the top.
 Serve extra sauce on the side for dipping.

 Recipe Video Instructions